phaserjs/phaser-ce/README.md

 ## Getting Started

 Our [Getting Started Guide](http://phaser.io/tutorials/getting-started) will get you up to speed quickly: from [setting up a web server](https://phaser.io/tutorials/getting-started/part2) to picking an editor/IDE.
 After that read our [Making your first Game](http://phaser.io/tutorials/making-your-first-phaser-game) tutorial.
-Please work through this, **no matter what your development experience**, to learn how Phaser approaches things.
+Please work through this, **no matter what your development experience**, to learn how Phaser CE approaches things.

 The single biggest Phaser resource is the [Phaser web site](http://phaser.io/news).
 You'll find hundreds of tutorials, with new ones added every week.
 Subscribe to the [Phaser World](http://phaser.io/community/newsletter) newsletter for a weekly links round-up.

 Using **TypeScript**?
-See Phaser's [TypeScript definitions](https://github.com/photonstorm/phaser-ce/tree/master/typescript) and the [Using Phaser with TypeScript](https://phaser.io/tutorials/how-to-use-phaser-with-typescript).
+See Phaser CE's [TypeScript definitions](https://github.com/photonstorm/phaser-ce/tree/master/typescript) and the [Using Phaser with TypeScript](https://phaser.io/tutorials/how-to-use-phaser-with-typescript).

 Prefer **videos**?
 Zenva have an excellent [Phaser video course](https://academy.zenva.com/product/the-complete-mobile-game-development-course-platinum-edition/?a=13), with hours of great material.

 ### Source Code Examples

-Ever since we started Phaser we've been growing and expanding our extensive set of examples.
-Currently there are over 700 of them, with the full source code and assets available.
+Currently there are over 700 Phaser 2 examples, with the full source code and assets available.

 Browse [Phaser Examples](http://phaser.io/examples) or clone [phaser-examples-mirror](https://github.com/samme/phaser-examples-mirror) and eat your heart out!

 ### Web Templates

-If you'd like to try coding in Phaser right now, with nothing more than your web browser, open up the [Phaser CE Game Template](https://codepen.io/pen?template=vyKJvw).
+If you'd like to try coding in Phaser CE right now, with nothing more than your web browser, open up the [Phaser CE Game Template](https://codepen.io/pen?template=vyKJvw).
 There are [CoffeeScript](https://codepen.io/pen?template=OWxELE) and [ES6](https://codepen.io/pen?template=pRGPKG) variants too.

 ### http-server